 The following is a breakdown of where the other cases investigated reportedly stand:

-- 46 prosecution was barred due to state statute of limitations.
+- In 46 of the cases, the prosecution was barred due to Missouri’s statute of limitations

 - 16 have been previously referred for local prosecution